Natural Disaster & Support Resources

 Employment entitlements during natural disasters and emergencies

-• The Queensland Department of Agriculture and Fisheries has provided the following resources to support agricultural industries to recover after flooding and high rainfall.
+The Queensland Government has provided the following resources to support agricultural industries to recover after flooding and high rainfall.